python/cpython/Tools/wasm/README.md

 ### wasm32-emscripten in node

-Node builds use ``NODERAWFS``, ``USE_PTHREADS`` and ``PROXY_TO_PTHREAD`` linker option.
+Node builds use ``NODERAWFS``, ``USE_PTHREADS`` and ``PROXY_TO_PTHREAD`` linker options.

-- Node RawFS allows direct access to the hosts file system.
+- Node RawFS allows direct access to the host file system.
 - pthread support requires WASM threads and SharedArrayBuffer (bulk memory).
   The runtime keeps a pool of web workers around.
 Each web worker uses several file descriptors (eventfd, epoll, pipe).